CummingsElec/Integrated-Manufacturing-Projects/README.md

 For questions about these projects or collaboration opportunities:

 **Jacob Yount**
-*Software Engineer — Industrial Automation & AI*
+*R&D Engineer — Industrial Automation & AI*

 ---